-The daily recommendation of creatine is five grams, yet to fulfill that, you would need to consume an equivalent of two and a half pounds of beef each day.
+The daily recommendation of creatine is three to five grams, yet to fulfill that, you would need to consume an equivalent of two and a half pounds of beef each day.
 Does this seem like a challenge you want to take on?
-If not, using creatine supplements is a more practical way to get your daily dose and reach your goals.
+If not, using creatine supplements is a more practical way to get your daily dose and reach your health and fitness goals.

 How Does Creatine Work?